Mid week I got an order from Amazon that included springs for our trampoline and blender parts for my favorite blender.

 I couldn’t help but think how much money Amazon has saved us the last few years through replacement parts we can find there that we can’t find in the stores in our town.

-3 items that were saved from the landfill or recycling bin thanks to Amazon Replacement Parts
+3 items saved from the landfill or recycling bin thanks to Amazon Replacement Parts

 I love my Oster Beehive blender for its glass jar.
 It is very rare it seems these days to find a blender with a glass jug, and I really prefer glass to plastic.
 The Beehive blender is also very powerful, you do have to make sure that the liquid part of your shakes is at the bottom to help get it started but once it gets to grinding it does a great job, and cleans up well.

 About a month ago the lid to my blender disappeared, I am pretty sure the child who dries the dishes put it in the recycling bin as he has been known to do this before with a few more or my kitchen items.
 Without a lid a blender is useless.
 I tried a plate or two as a thrifty fix but none formed a great seal and that was messy.